raphlinus/raphlinus.github.io/_posts/2020-09-05-stack-monoid.md

 ---
 (Updated 2020-09-06 with pointers to related work and a bit more explanation)

+(Update 2021-05-15: see [the stack monoid revisited](https://raphlinus.github.io/gpu/2021/05/13/stack-monoid-revisited.html) for followup on the ideas in this post)

 This is a bit of a followup to [Towards GPGPU JSON parsing].
 That proposed a rather roundabout way to parallelize a simple parsing task.
 Having had more GPU programming experience under my belt, I don't expect that particular approach to work well, but it did suggest that parallelism exists in the problem.

 This post is a writeup of a new idea, but with a caution, no implementation.
 It probably contains some mistakes, and maybe the idea is flawed.
 But if it holds up, I think it's an exciting line of research on how to port sequential algorithms to GPU.